ImeneYAHIAOUI/MusicML/README.md

 - **scenarios** : This section comprises various examples and scenarios in the `.mml` format, demonstrating the full range of functionalities achievable using our DSL.
 For more information about these scenarios, refer to the report in the `docs`section.

-- **generated** : This section specifically houses MIDI files in the `.mid` format, generated from the implemented scenarios, providing tangible results that highlight the expressive capabilities of the DSL.
+- **generated** : This section specifically houses MIDI files in the `.mid` format, generated from the implemented scenarios, providing results that highlight the expressive capabilities of the DSL.

 ## Usage
 **1. Install Python :**